 - any condition for which a person takes prescribed medicine

 - any condition for which a person has had surgery

 Travel to risky or sanctioned countries

-If you wish to travel to any destination nominated as a Level 3 or 4 risk (‘reconsider your need to travel’ and ‘do not travel’, respectively) or above (as defined by the Department of Foreign Affairs and Trade (DFAT), you are only permitted to do so after having obtained the permission of the Chief Operating Officer and Deputy Vice-Chancellor.
-Travelling to areas against DFAT advice or to sanctioned countries (e.g Iran, Cuba, etc) or geographically unique areas (e.g. Antarctica) is not automatically covered by the University’s travel insurance.
-Therefore please contact email@example.com for advice prior to booking your travel.
+If you wish to travel to any destination nominated as a “high” or “extreme” travel or medical risk (as defined by International SOS, the University’s Travel Assistance Provider, you are only permitted to do so after having obtained the permission of the Director, Risk & Assurance on behalf of the Vice-Chancellor .
+Travelling to sanctioned countries (e.g Iran, Cuba, etc) or geographically unique areas (e.g. Antarctica) is not automatically covered by the University’s travel insurance.
+Therefore please contact firstname.lastname@example.org for advice prior to booking your travel.

 Emergency Assistance Provider

 Macquarie University has partnered with International SOS, a leading medical assistance, international healthcare and security assistance company, to provide 24/7 resources for those on university-related international business travel.